jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

     CAST(power_1 AS DECIMAL(10,3)) AS power_1
 FROM TESS_VSC_varchar_staging;
 ```
-With the data cleaned, a production table was needed?
-A production table was initialized with the same data type configurations as the latter staging table:
+With the data cleaned and structured, a production table was created to ensure data integrity and provide a stable dataset for analysis in Power BI.
+Unlike the staging tables, which facilitate transformation and validation, the production table serves as the final authoritative source for visualization and reporting:

 ```sql
 CREATE TABLE TESS_VSC_production (